 The way we use information

-Our processing may involve the reproduction or display of members’ business contact information in paper or digital form on a private networks or display systems, including the NAEP web site.
+Our processing may involve the reproduction or display of members’ business contact information in paper or digital form on private networks or display systems, including the NAEP web site.
 We may also use this information for marketing purposes relating to NAEP activities.

-The information we collect will never be used to identify individuals outside of their business interaction with us – for example we will never request personal contact details.
+The information we collect will never be used to identify individuals outside of their business interaction with us – for example, we will never request personal contact details.

 Processing of data relating to NAEP business is done fairly so it does not materially impact the rights, privacy or interests of anyone.
-We rely on one of three legal basis to undertake data processing, these are:
+We rely on one of three legal bases to undertake data processing, these are: